See what questions

-Necrotizing fasciitis (occasionally described by the media as "the...
+Necrotizing fasciitis (occasionally described by the media as "the flesh...
 (Source: excerpt from Group A Streptococcal (GAS) Disease General: DBMD)

-A serious but rare infection (fascia) of the deeper layers of skin and fatty subcutaneous...
+A serious but rare infection (fascia) of the deeper layers of skin and fatty ...
 (Source: excerpt from Group A Streptococcal Infections, NIAID Fact Sheet: NIAID)

 A fulminating group A streptococcal infection beginning with severe or extensive cellulitis that spreads to involve the superficial and deep fascia, producing thrombosis of the subcutaneous vessels and gangrene of the underlying tissues.
 A cutaneous lesion usually serves as a portal of entry for the infection, but sometimes no such lesion is found.
 (Dorland, 28th ed)

 Necrotizing fasciitis is listed as a "rare disease" by the Office of

 Rare Diseases (ORD) of the National Institutes of Health

 (NIH).
 This means that Necrotizing fasciitis, or a subtype of Necrotizing fasciitis,

 affects less than 200,000 people in the US population.

 The list below shows some of the causes of Necrotizing fasciitis mentioned in various sources: